Rosazea: Was hinter der chronischen Rötung steckt

 02

-In the literature, altered activity of immunological signaling pathways is frequently described in reactive skin.
-Certain antimicrobial peptides, which normally contribute to skin protection, appear to be able to trigger inflammatory reactions in their processed form – a mechanism that is currently being intensively researched.
+In the literature, altered activity of immunological signaling pathways is often described in reactive skin.
+Certain antimicrobial peptides, which normally contribute to skin protection, seem to be able to trigger inflammatory reactions in their processed form – a mechanism that is currently being intensively researched.

 03

-Sensory nerve fibers of the skin react more quickly to stimuli such as heat, cold, or emotional stress in some people.
+Sensory nerve fibers of the skin in some people react more quickly to stimuli such as heat, cold, or emotional stress.
 Neuropeptides released in this process can contribute to visible changes in blood flow and redness – which can explain the well-known "flush."

 Classification

-Reactive skin is not a failure of the skin – it is a sign that the balance is being pressured from several directions simultaneously.
-Understanding these directions makes it possible to act more purposefully.
+Reactive skin is not a skin failure – it is a sign that the balance is under pressure from several directions at once.
+Understanding these directions makes it possible to act more effectively.

 The clinical picture of rosacea is not uniform.
 Research describes four patterns that can occur alone or in combination.
 This classification helps to better understand what is happening on one's own skin.